Our team

 Trustee

-I come from the education sector, retiring from my last role as a primary school Headteacher.
-In my spare time I have been dancing Cotswold morris for a good number of years, sing in a community choir and dabble with various musical instruments.
-Having enjoyed visiting Halsway in the past and having recently moved to mid-Devon, I now want to use any skills I have acquired along the way to help support the future of such a tremendous facility.
+Deborah comes from the education sector, retiring from my last role as a primary school headteacher.
+She has been dancing Cotswold morris for a good number of years, sings in a community choir and dabbles with various musical instruments.
+Having enjoyed visiting Halsway in the past and having recently moved to mid-Devon, Deborah now want to use her multitude of skills to help support the future of the Manor.